jon617/pw/README.md

-# zxcvbn
+# pw
-A command-line implementation of the open-source zxcvbn password-strength tool
+A command-line implementation of the open-source zxcvbn password-strength tool to check password strength

 To use:

 - You must have node installed.
 Type `node --version` on the command-line.
 If you get an error, download Node from https://nodejs.org/en/download/current/

-Download my `zxcvbn` stript and put in your path, or put in your home directory:

-    # from the directory where you downloaded my zxcvbn script, type:
+# Install my `pw` script:

+- Download my `pw` stript (it's an executable text file) and install into `/usr/local/bin/`
+- Once downloaded, make the script executable.
+Do this by typing:

-    chmod +x zxcvbn
+    chmod +x /usr/local/bin/pw

-To install the npmjs module 'zxcvbn' type:
+This script has a dependency of the npm module called `zxcvbn`, so install it by typing

     sudo npm install -g zxcvbn

+If you got an error that npm command is not found, verify that you have `node` installed.
+See above.

-To run this script:
+# To run this script, just type:

-    ./zxcvbn
-    # if that gives an error, try
-    node zxcvbn

-It will sit and wait for you to input a password.
-Press ENTER to generate a report about the password you entered.

-This does not save your password to the command-line bash history, but does output it to your screen.
+    pw

+Type a password to check, then press ENTER.
+Nothing will happen until you press enter.

+It's safe to type your password because:

+- Your password stays on your local machine.
+Nothing is transmitted to the Internet or saved to a file.
+- Your password is not saved to bash history.

 ----------

-Example:

-    ./zxcvbn
+Example use for password `Z,W}13[H7OLc`:

+    /usr/local/bin/pw
     Z,W}13[H7OLc

     Strength score (0=worst, 4=best): 4